wp-plugins/uptime-robot/readme.txt

 = 0.1.1 =
 * Data now pulls via AJAX to keep the dashboard speedy
-* Prevented bad calls from caching
+* Prevented failed calls from caching
 * Removed some debug code

 = 0.1.0 =